 Your local council are in charge of enforcing the Smoke Free law.
-Penalties for breaking the Smoke Free law;
+Penalties for breaking the Smoke Free law.

-- Smoking at work or in a vehicle classed as a no smoking area fixed penalty £50, reduced to £30 if paid within fifteen days.
-If prosecuted maximum fine £250. - Not adhering to signage regulations (owners/managers failing to display signs) Fixed penalty £200, reduced to £150 if paid within fifteen days.
-If prosecuted maximum fine £1000. - Not maintaining a smoke free place (owners and managers) a maximum penalty of £2500 to the person who manages/controls the area.
+- Smoking at work or in a vehicle classed as a no smoking area fixed penalty fine or if prosecuted a larger fine. - Not adhering to signage regulations (owners/managers failing to display signs) Fixed penalty, with larger fines if prosecuted. - Not maintaining a smoke free place (owners and managers) a maximum penalty of £2500 to the person who manages/controls the area.
 A fixed penalty is not appropriate in this situation.

-Employers should ensure that all employees are made aware of the requirements of the smoking ban and that it is a breach of Feltham Construction Ltd rules to smoke in premises and/or Feltham Construction Ltd vehicles.
+Employers should ensure that all employees are made aware of the requirements of the smoking legislation and that it is a breach of company rules to smoke in premises and/or company vehicles.

-If members of the public, visitors or customers are likely to be present then Feltham Construction Ltd procedures should be established and communicated so that all staff understand what they should do.
+If members of the public, visitors or customers are likely to be present then company procedures should be established and communicated so that all staff understand what they should do.
 A suggested procedure is attached in the following flowchart.